How Commercial Solar Can Help Your Business

 Placement

 Commercial solar projects include more than just businesses.
 Faith-based organizations, public schools, private schools, healthcare facilities, tribal governments and other nonprofits can benefit from sustainable energy.
+Enact has supported the solar adoption journey for faith based organizations, offering custom solutions with choice and transparency.

 The Inflation Reduction Act of 2022 expanded the investment tax credit for solar and battery storage projects — which includes nonprofits.
 Nonprofits with no tax liability can apply for direct payments equal to the value of the tax credit.
 The current ITC is 30% — meaning the government will provide direct payments consisting of 30% of the solar project.
 This includes solar, solar plus storage and storage-only projects.